Stefanospi/Progetto-Finale/README.md

 ---
 >[!NOTE]
-> The video that I use is only for the rappresentation of my project, the creator of that video is [G Visuals](https://www.youtube.com/@g_visuals_)!
+> The video featured on my e-commerce site is for aesthetic and demonstrative purposes only.
+Full credits for the video go to [G Visuals](https://www.youtube.com/@g_visuals_)!